Can your project succeed without communication?

 Fields Where Communication Is Less Emphasized

-1. Creative Arts
+Creative Arts

 ARTS

-Movable encoding of information requires much effort to communicate verbally and one can find many cases in the field of creative arts where people achieve a great deal without much communication.
+- Such as with architects, sculptors, photographers, composers, etc. For they with their inner talents do magnificently creative work that the glamorous praise of critics is not really a matter of importance at all.
+It is this mode of working that ensures success for these artists, for they can reach out to the audience where they are most skilled, without the need for any communication encoding of information requires much effort to communicate verbally and one can find many cases in the field of creative arts where people achieve a great deal without much communication.
 Visual artists, for example, tend to communicate through their work rather than through speech.
-A case in point is Vincent van Gogh who, in spite of battling his inner demons and sinfully being a recluse; painted records that are possibly the best in the history of art.
+A case in point is Vincent van Gogh who, despite battling his inner demons and sinfully being a recluse; painted records that are possibly the best in the history of art.
 Van Gogh possessed deep feelings in his art, but he was not able to express to others what his feelings were through speaking or writing.
 His talent was created by the images, which were all between his ears and filled up empty canvasses, found outside pores of the woeful souls.

-Take another mathematician Grigori Perelman who solved the most profound ukranian problem Poincare Conjecture, such individuals prefer to work in seclusion, issuing their results in the form of written articles rather than partaking brave hearts in debates.
-The case of Perelman is especially vivid; he even refused to accept the Fields Medal, the highest prize in mathematics, and did his best to avoid being in the limelight claiming that his achievements were all rooted in merit, not in appeasing the narcissism of the global mathematician centre by having to present oneself.
+Take another mathematician Grigori Perelman who solved the most profound Ukranian problem Poincare Conjecture, such individuals prefer to work in seclusion, issuing their results in the form of written articles rather than partaking brave hearts in debates.
+The case of Perelman is especially vivid; he even refused to accept the Fields Medal, the highest prize in mathematics, and did his best to avoid being in the limelight claiming that his achievements were all rooted in merit, not in appeasing the narcissism of the global mathematician center by having to present oneself.

 The soundness in knowing how to poke holes in frail logic or constructing stepwise approximations of innovative solutions is quite a turning point in case one has mastery of the art of making speeches.

-3. Solo Sports and Physical Endeavors
+Solo Sports and Physical Endeavors

 Success in solo sports and physical challenges often requires minimal communication.
 For instance, mountaineers, long-distance runners, and solo sailors often achieve success through their physical endurance, mental resilience, and technical skills rather than through communication with others.